khlebobul/board_buddy/README.md

 - fork the repository and propose improvements via pull request
 - join the [discussions](https://github.com/khlebobul/board_buddy/discussions)
 - check the [contributing](#contributing) section

+> [!NOTE]
+> If scoring for the game you want to add can be done with a universal counter, you can add only the rules

 ### for users
 - leave feedback in the [telegram group](https://t.me/board_buddy)